-Susan Nelson, clinical professor at the university’s Veterinary Health Center, provides some tips to keep your furry friend safe during the fun and spooky holiday.
+Susan Nelson, clinical professor at Kansas State University’s Veterinary Health Center, provides some tips to keep your furry friend safe during the fun and spooky holiday.

 Nelson said one of the most important things to do is to keep all Halloween candy where pets can’t get to it.

 “Chocolates, sugar-free candies and gums, raisins and some nuts can be toxic to pets,” Nelson said.
 “Candy wrappers and lollipop sticks can also become choking hazards or gastrointestinal foreign bodies if ingested.”

 Pets can look adorable in costumes, but always try the costume on your pet in advance to give it time to get used to it, Nelson said.
 Ensure that the pet can see, hear, smell and breathe when in costume, and make sure to avoid costumes that have any loose or small parts that can be pulled off and ingested.

 “If your pet seems distressed, allergic or shows abnormal behavior in a costume, consider having it wear a Halloween-themed bandana instead,” Nelson said.

 Strange visitors in scary costumes and loud noises may cause even the most social and/or calm animal to be frightened or show unexpected aggression.
 Nelson said that if your pet is one that becomes anxious because of noise and activity, keep it kenneled away from the activity or make a comfy spot in a back room with the radio or TV turned on to help drown out noise caused by excited children.
 This will help ensure that the animal doesn’t bolt out the door and run off when frightened by a scary costume.